strawgate/fastmcp-agents/docs/advanced/code_agents/README.md

 ## Steps

 1.  **Import necessary classes:**
-    You'll need to import the `FastMCPAgent` class and create an instance of it, providing a name, description, and instructions.
+    You'll need to import the `CuratorAgent` class and create an instance of it, providing a name, description, and instructions.

     ```python
-    from fastmcp_agents.agent import FastMCPAgent
+    from fastmcp_agents.agent import CuratorAgent

-    agent = FastMCPAgent(
+    agent = CuratorAgent(
         name="my_example_agent",
         description="A simple example agent created for the tutorial.",
         instructions="You are a helpful assistant that responds to user messages.",